Thursday, November 21, 2019

 Nope – the front started to slide, so I let go of the brake and turned into the slide to regain control and stay upright.
 Unfortunately, I was out of room on the road and went right into the guardrail lining the low ground on the outside of the turn.
 It has become second nature to me to stay with the bike in a crash, after the number of times I’ve seen pros do the same thing and have it save their butts!

-I popped right up and climbed back over the rail to check myself and the equipment out.
-An oncoming driver and her family, who had seen everything and probably thought I was dead, had looks of shock on their face to see me casually checking the alignment of my front wheel and brake/shift levers.
+I popped right up and climbed back over the rail to check out myself and the equipment.
+An oncoming driver and her family, who had seen everything and probably thought I was dead, had looks of shock on their faces to see me casually checking the alignment of my front wheel and brake/shift levers.
 I had torn my right shoe cover, probably catching it on the rail during my flip, but amazingly everything seemed just fine.

 “Are you sure you are okay,” the driver asked a couple of times, as one of her children stared at me in awe through his rolled down window.
 I replied that I really lucked out landing so softly, and thanked her for stopping.